 B i o g r a p h y

-In the 2017/18 season, as a member of the Washington National Opera’s Domingo-Cafritz Young Artist Program, presented her role debut as Bradamante in Handel’s Alcina.
-She made another role debut with WNO in May as Paquette in Bernstein’s Candide as a part of the Kennedy Center’s Leonard Bernstein at 100 celebration, conducted by Nicole Paiement and directed by Francesca Zambello.
+In the 2017/18 season, as a member of the prestigious Washington National Opera’s Cafritz Young Artist Program, presented her role debut as Bradamante in Handel’s Alcina.
+She later debuted with WNO as Paquette in Bernstein’s Candide as a part of the Kennedy Center’s Leonard Bernstein at 100 celebration, conducted by Nicole Paiement and directed by Francesca Zambello.
 Also as part of the Bernstein at 100 Celebration, Ms. Bonet made her debut with the National Symphony Orchestra as an ensemble member in Bernstein’s West Side Story conducted by Steven Reineke.